-Health insurance
+Health insurance -

 Most health insurance companies exclude coverage for cosmetic surgical operations such as the augmentation mammaplasty and any complications that might occur from surgery.
 Some insurance carriers may possibly exclude breast diseases in patients who have breast implants.
-Some insurance carriers can increase premiums or deny coverage for women with implants.
 Please carefully review your health insurance subscriber information pamphlet.

+Additional surgery neccesary-

-Additional surgery necessary Should complications occur, additional surgery or other treatments may be necessary.
+Should complications occur, additional surgery or other treatments may be necessary.
 Even though risks and complications occur infrequently, the risks cited are particularly associated with augmentation mammaplasty; other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
-Individuals who are not willing to undergo and/or incur charges for any additional surgery necessary should not proceed with breast augmentation.
-See CosmetAssure Benefits brochure.
+Although good results are expected, there is no guarantee or warranty expressed or implied on the results that may be obtained.

-No guarantee
+No guarantee-